CLData.java

 11

-* on an OpenCL device (GPU).
-This includes the OpenCL memory object, the data type, and the number of elements,
+* OpenCL device (GPU).
+This includes the OpenCL memory object, the data type, and the number of elements, providing a

 12

-* providing a type-safe way to work with GPU memory buffers in evolutionary algorithm fitness evaluation.
+* type-safe way to work with GPU memory buffers in evolutionary algorithm fitness evaluation.

 13